ZEPBOUND- tirzepatide injection, solution

 The observed incidence of anti-drug antibodies is highly dependent on the sensitivity and specificity of the assay.
 Differences in assay methods preclude meaningful comparisons of the incidence of anti-drug antibodies in the trials described below with the incidence of anti-drug antibodies in other trials.

-During the 72-week treatment period with anti-drug antibodies (ADA) sampling in the chronic weight management studies [see Clinical Studies (14)], 64.5% (1591/2467) of ZEPBOUND-treated patients developed anti-tirzepatide antibodies.
+During the 72-week treatment period with anti-drug antibodies (ADA) sampling in Studies 1 and 2 [see Clinical Studies (14)], 64.5% (1591/2467) of ZEPBOUND-treated patients developed anti-tirzepatide antibodies.
 In these trials, anti-tirzepatide antibody formation in 40% and 16.5% of ZEPBOUND-treated patients showed cross-reactivity to native GIP or native GLP-1, respectively.

 Of the ZEPBOUND-treated patients, 2.8% and 2.7% developed neutralizing antibodies against tirzepatide activity on the GIP or GLP-1 receptors, respectively, and 0.8% and 0.1% developed neutralizing antibodies against native GIP or GLP-1, respectively.